AKSHAY-HUB50/AKSHAY-HUB50/README.md

 - 👋 Hi, I’m @AKSHAY-HUB50
 - 👀 I’m interested in ...
 Cybersecurity
 - 🌱 I’m currently learning ... python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data science
-- 📫 How to reach me ...
+- 📫 How to reach me akshaysutar@47

 <!---
 AKSHAY-HUB50/AKSHAY-HUB50 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.